 Their wines are affordable – a conversation that David had with Paul Draper is relevant to pricing.
 Paul called him into his office one day and discussed the pricing for one of their premium wines – he said you have to earn the right to charge a premium price – earn people’s trust over time.
 In the 12+ years we have been working on the Napa Wine Project we have archived over 180 reviews of unique producers within Napa for a variety of reasons – death, divorce, acquisition by a larger winery, but mostly the economics and high cost of doing business in the country’s preeminent wine region.
 So yes, selling wine is an extremely important part of the equation.

 In May 2018, David and Suzanne opened a small cute tasting space across the alley from Hotel St. Helena in downtown St. Helena.
 However they moved out of this space in 2020 and now all tastings, by appointment are held at the Caves of Soda Canyon where part of their production is housed.

 As a small producer among hundreds of small producers, in Napa Valley alone – the Tate’s are doing things correctly and are in this for the long haul- age is on their side, both David and Suzanne are ‘all in’ on this – both handle the primary aspects of their business themselves and they have the right philosophy on pricing – start out affordably and grow with your customer base – IE, earn their trust over time.

-Total production is around 1,000 cases a year – their wines are selectively found overseas in Switzerland, Canada, Mexico and Japan.
+Total production is around 1,000 cases a year; their wines are selectively found overseas in Switzerland, Canada, Mexico and Japan.
 And locally their wines are available at ACME Wine Shop in St. Helena.
-For more information and to join their wine club, visit: www.tatewine.com
+For more information, to schedule a tasting and to join their wine club, visit: www.tatewine.com